dschul01/School_District_Analysis/README.md

 ## Overview of School District Analysis
 ### Purpose
-The purpose of this project is to utilize Python and Jupyter Notebook to automate the task of analyzing state-testing scores across a city school district.
+The purpose of this project is to utilize Python and Jupyter Notebook to automate the task of analyzing state-testing scores across a city school district in order to determine future budget allocation.
 The score results are reviewed by grade, school, school type, school size, and current budget per student to determine if any of those factors impact scores.
 During the analysis of data, the school board found evidence there was academic dishonesty associated to Thomas High School ninth graders.
 The analysis takes this into consideration to determine the overall impacts so proper budgeting can occur.
 The data utilized for the analysis can be accessed through the following links: ![schools_complete.csv](https://github.com/dschul01/School_District_Analysis/blob/main/Resources/schools_complete.csv) and ![students_complete.csv](https://github.com/dschul01/School_District_Analysis/blob/main/Resources/students_complete.csv)

 ## Results from Thomas High School (THS) Academic Dishonesty